Alternative Mobility Permits (AMP)

-- Operation of a vehicle or ATV in any wetland or in any manner that destroys vegetation (driving on roads or firebreaks planted as a food plot or driving over trees).
+- Operation of a vehicle or ATV/ROV/GC in any wetland or in any manner that destroys vegetation (driving on roads or firebreaks planted as a food plot or driving over trees).

-- More than one assistant or person in or on the vehicle or ATV with the permit holder.
+- More than one assistant or person in or on the vehicle or ATV/ROV/GC with the permit holder.

-- Vehicles or ATVs of a type not authorized by WMA regulations or the SUV or AMP Management Areas Summary and Maps.
+- Vehicles or ATV/ROV/GC of a type not authorized by WMA regulations, SUV WMA Summary or AMP WMA Summary.

 - Parking in a manner that obstructs roads, gates or fire lanes.

-The permit holder must access, read and follow the area-specific time periods of use and stipulations found in the Special Use Vehicle WMA Summary and Maps and the Alternative Mobility Permit WMA Summary and Maps for each WMA accessed using this permit.
-Summaries are updated annually in July.
+- The permit holder must access, read and follow the area-specific time periods of use and stipulations for Special Use Vehicle areas and the Alternative Mobility Permit areas accessed using this permit.
+SUV and AMP summaries are updated each summer.

-This permit must be in the physical possession of the permit holder when engaged in the permitted activity and must be presented to any law enforcement officer, FWC personnel, Forest Service personnel or other law enforcement personnel upon request.
+- The permit must be in the physical possession of the permit holder when engaged in the permitted activity, and must be presented to any law enforcement officer, FWC personnel, Forest Service personnel or other law enforcement personnel upon request.